Green Mountain by Mount Teneriffe via Middle Fork Snoqualmie / 綠山

 The Final Stretch

-The third option would be taking the left fork 1000′ before the viewpoint and walking to the road’s end.
-Judging from one group’s GPS track, they went up between the main and the middle summits to finish the climb.
+I also read that another route option takes the left fork 1000′ before the overlook.
+One group’s GPS showed walking to the road’s end.
+Then they went up between the main and the middle summits to finish.

-We gained the bulk of the altitude on the southeast ridge, at 1800′ over one mile on the forested crest.
-We bypassed most snow lower down before seeing continuous snow in the final 600′.
-I only used microspikes as postholing was tolerable.
+We gained most of the altitude on the southeast ridge, 1800′ over one mile on the forested crest.
+We bypassed most snow lower down before it was continuous in the final 600′.
+I only used microspikes since postholing was manageable.

 Ridge walk